SkelegonDK/brutal/memory-bank/progress.md

 - Animation system: Sequential fade-in animations are implemented and working.
 - Blog structure: The basic blog structure is in place.
 - Base layout and navigation
+- GitHub Pages deployment: The website is now automatically deployed to GitHub Pages using a GitHub Action.

 **What's Left to Build:**